 Turn Into a Drool Factory

 Pregnancy does weird things to your body and drooling is one of them.
-I remember waking up in the morning with a wet spot on my pillow.
+I remember waking up in the morning with a wet spot on my pillow, again this is an annoying pregnant ailments.
 It isn’t uncommon during pregnancy for your body may produce extra saliva.
 But don’t worry, it isn’t a cause for concern.

 Discharge during pregnancy is normal and it isn’t anything to worry about as long as it is thin, white, milky, and has a slight odor.
 If you notice that it is excessive, I suggest using panty liners to protect your underwear from becoming excessively moist.
 Warm and moist environments can become a breeding ground for yeast and/or bacteria.